Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Red Algae/Rhodophyceae –

 • It contains chlorophyll-a and d.
-Carotenoid is also there, it also contains another pigment named Phycoerythrin and this pigment gives the red color to this algae.
+Carotenoid is also present; it also includes another pigment named Phycoerythrin, which gives red color to this algae.

 • In these, food is stored in the form of Floridian starch, which has a similar structure to glycogen and amylopectin.